Aircraft Maintenance Engineering Salary in India & Abroad

 Journey to Become a Licensed Aircraft Maintenance Engineer

-Even after passing the college semester exams, you are not recognised as a licensed AME.
+Even after passing the college semester exams, you are not recognized as a licensed AME.

-Every candidate must pass the Aircraft Maintenance Engineering Syllabus with all DGCA AME Module Examinations related to the chosen licence category.
+Every candidate must pass the Aircraft Maintenance Engineering Syllabus with all DGCA AME Module Examinations related to the chosen license category.

-Just like in the case of doctors, after completion of education, they are required to gain practical experience under a doctor's supervision; only then can they apply for a doctor's license, not just after getting a medical degree.
+Just like doctors, after completing their education, they are required to gain practical experience under a doctor's supervision; only then can they apply for a doctor's license, not just after earning a medical degree.

-After gaining experience and modules, candidates must undergo an Aircraft Type Rating for a specific aircraft, conducted by CAR-147 organisations, manufacturers or MROs, followed by a Skill Test by DGCA.
+After gaining experience and modules, candidates must undergo an Aircraft Type Rating for a specific aircraft, conducted by CAR-147 organizations, manufacturers, or MROs, followed by a Skill Test by DGCA.

 Only when DGCA is satisfied that the candidate meets all licensing requirements, the AME licence is issued.
-If not satisfied, DGCA asks for more experience, more documentation or re-tests.
+If not satisfied, DGCA requests additional experience, documentation, or retests.

 This is why getting an AME licence is difficult but prestigious.